ilpropheta/playground-twh5homb/markdowns/exercise1.md

 # Don't give your house keys to those pointers!

 Pointers are cheap but at the same time very unclear.
-We cannot easily figure out what a pointer really is for any pieces of code:
+Could you unmistakably figure out what `p` is here?

 ```cpp
 void Func(int* p)
 ```

-What does `p` mean?

-* should `Func` delete it?
+* should `Func` delete `p`?
-* can it be null?
+* can `p` be null?
-* single instance or array?
+* is `p` referring to a single instance or an array?
-* out parameter?
+* is `p` an out parameter?

-Among the problems above, the most dangerous one is very likely on **ownership**.
+Among the others, **ownership** is a huge problem.
 Pointers should never own resources, at least in business code (can be different in libraries or low-level code).

-Let's see what alternative we have in C++.
+Let's see alternative solutions we have in C++.

 ## Getting a glimpse of smart pointers